 By Sarah McCarter, Salesforce SME at Provar

-While the temperatures might not justify breaking out your scarves and mittens quite yet, Salesforce is cooling things off with some pretty sweet features in the Winter ’21 release!
-So grab some hot chocolate or a pumpkin spice latte and get cozy with our five favorite features to check out in Salesforce Winter 21.
+While the temperatures might not justify breaking out your scarves and mittens, Salesforce is cooling things off with some pretty sweet features in the Winter ’21 release!
+So grab some hot chocolate or a pumpkin spice latte and get cozy with our five favorite features in Salesforce Winter 21.

 Top Five Favorite Features to Check